Hyperfocus by Chris Bailey

 Four Stages of Hyperfocus

-1. Choose a task that you want to focus on.
+1. Choose a task you want to focus on.

 2. Eliminate all distractions.

-3. Focus your attention on that task alone.
+3. Focus your attention solely on that task.

-I plan my day in advance, let’s say, today is Sunday then I will plan for Monday in advance, I will write down all the important tasks I suppose to do.
+I plan my day in advance.
+For example, if today is Sunday, I’ll plan Monday in advance by writing down all the important tasks I need to do.

-• I will read some of the book summaries on other websites.
+3. Read summaries of the book on other websites.

-• Again, I will mark down the bullet points in my notebook.
+5. Mark the key points in my notebook.

-• Now is the time to open Google docs and start writing, by the way, I keep my smartphone silent when I write.
+Then, it’s time to open Google Docs and start writing.
+I also keep my smartphone on silent when writing.

-For those who are wondering, I don’t keep my smartphone in other rooms because that takes away my attention from work and my mind will focus more on the smartphone than on work.
+For those wondering, I don’t put my phone in another room because that just shifts my attention away from the work.
+My mind would end up focusing more on the phone than on the task at hand.

-Now, this works for me, now, in your case, you have to experiment and see, what works for you.
+This method works for me.
+You need to experiment and find what works best for you.

-That’s it, it’s a simple thing, so don’t make it complicated and try to do the things you love, and your mind will reward you for that.
+That’s it.
+Keep it simple.
+Do what you love, and your mind will reward you for it.

 There Stages of Scatterfocus